-In the next section we proceed to a more complete investigation of the surprisingly good fit of CES, where we vary all the relevant dimensions in sequence.
-Another important difference is that the counterfactuals we report in Table 3 assume the researcher has estimated the correct average own price elasticity.
-In contrast, counterfactuals in the next section take the standard approach of trade economists, and use tariff variation to estimate the elasticity of market shares to cost shocks.
+In the next section we proceed to a more complete investigation of the surprisingly good fit of CES to full BLP, where we vary all the relevant dimensions in sequence.
+Another important difference is that the counterfactuals we report in Table 3 assume the researcher knows the average own-price elasticity.
+In contrast, counterfactuals in the next section take the standard approach of trade economists, and use tariff variation to estimate